Lost your License key?

 Before coming to Balsamiq, I worked as a User Experience Designer and Business Analyst in Agile software development environments, so I thought I'd focus my first blog post on some tips I developed for creating Agile User Stories that served me well.

-First off, I think that Agile and Mockups go great together.
+First off, I think that Agile and Wireframes go great together.
 Agile is fast, embraces change, and doesn't require precision.
-Just like Balsamiq Mockups!
+Just like Balsamiq!